EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 Q. How much is an EMF survey / how much does a residential EMF survey cost?

-But I am not an event planner and prefer not to do more than 2 jobs in a day.
+But I am not an event planner by trade and prefer not to do more than 2 jobs in a day; preferably only 1 project in a day in order to avoid any schedule conflicts.

 Not too long ago, I had a friendly competitor (a company that preferred residential and did not like traveling outside of the DFW Metroplex) that recently retired.
 Their flat rate was $400 with a stipulation on size and travel distance.
 Frankly, I was a bit annoyed (at myself to some extent) that someone who did not have nearly my experience and education in this field was charging a significantly higher rate in Dallas / Fort Worth than I typically charged unless it was bundled with another service like air quality and radon / mold testing or a very large property.
 But he is a nice guy who did me a solid or two and he has the right to evaluate what his time was worth.